BernardBurke/Bscripting/ITS Overview.md

 ITS on windows uses the following environment variables:

+ordered list

 1. ITS\_PROCEDURES – refers to where scripts are deployed to and executed from.

-- ITS\_DATA – refers to any input or output data that a script reads or writes.
+2. ITS\_DATA – refers to any input or output data that a script reads or writes.

-- ITS\_LOG - is a scratch area where logfiles are written.
+3. ITS\_LOG - is a scratch area where logfiles are written.